henriquessb/mdx-lint-test/docs/guides/vtex-composable-components.md

       <td>Personal Shopper</td>
       <td>
         <a href="https://vtex.com/us-en/vtex-personal-shopper/">
-          VTEX Personal Shopper
-        </a>{' '}
-        is an app used by sales associates that brings the physical store shopping experience to the digital environment.
+          VTEX Personal Shopper</a> is an app used by sales associates that brings the physical store shopping experience to the digital environment.
 It offers one-to-one video chats with customers, enabling product demonstration, real-time answers to queries, and direct addition of products to the cart.